kellyerogers/proof-authority-development-chain/README.md

 # How to Start the Network
 The network setup for this blockchain is named thissucks (a name chosen after 11 previous attempts to spin up a working blockchain that I could successfully run a transaction on; of course this time, it worked!).
 You can see all the information regarding the setup of this network below for reference.
 <code>
-Please specify a network name to administer (no spaces, hyphens or capital letters please)
+> Please specify a network name to administer (no spaces, hyphens or capital letters please)
 > thissucks

-Sweet, you can set this via --network=thissucks next time!

-INFO [11-25|22:34:06.898] Administering Ethereum network           name=thissucks
-WARN [11-25|22:34:06.901] No previous configurations found         path=/Users/kellyerogers/.puppeth/thissucks

-What would you like to do? (default = stats)
- 1. Show network stats
- 2. Configure new genesis
- 3. Track new remote server
- 4. Deploy network components
-> 2

-What would you like to do? (default = create)
- 1. Create new genesis from scratch
- 2. Import already existing genesis
-> 1

-Which consensus engine to use? (default = clique)
- 1. Ethash - proof-of-work
- 2. Clique - proof-of-authority
-> 2

-How many seconds should blocks take? (default = 15)
 >
+> Sweet, you can set this via --network=thissucks next time!
+>
+> INFO [11-25|22:34:06.898] Administering Ethereum network           name=thissucks
+> WARN [11-25|22:34:06.901] No previous configurations found         path=/Users/kellyerogers/.puppeth/thissucks
+>
+> What would you like to do? (default = stats)
+>  1. Show network stats
+>  2. Configure new genesis
+>  3. Track new remote server
+>  4. Deploy network components
+> > 2
+>
+> What would you like to do? (default = create)
+>  1. Create new genesis from scratch
+>  2. Import already existing genesis
+> > 1
+>
+> Which consensus engine to use? (default = clique)
+>  1. Ethash - proof-of-work
+>  2. Clique - proof-of-authority
+> > 2
+>
+> How many seconds should blocks take? (default = 15)
+> > default
+>

-Which accounts are allowed to seal? (mandatory at least one)
+> Which accounts are allowed to seal? (mandatory at least one)
 > 0xB23A872E68A9Af470ccB41099310FC1C09F2a268
 > 0xD13f6209A3e0c52Fc49f945c3587B145FDeEE4fC
 > 0x
+>

-Which accounts should be pre-funded? (advisable at least one)
+> Which accounts should be pre-funded? (advisable at least one)
-> 0xB23A872E68A9Af470ccB41099310FC1C09F2a268
+> > 0xB23A872E68A9Af470ccB41099310FC1C09F2a268
-> 0xD13f6209A3e0c52Fc49f945c3587B145FDeEE4fC
+> > 0xD13f6209A3e0c52Fc49f945c3587B145FDeEE4fC
-> 0x
+> > 0x
+>

-Should the precompile-addresses (0x1 ..
+> Should the precompile-addresses (0x1 ..
 0xff) be pre-funded with 1 wei? (advisable yes)
-> no
+> > no
+>

-Specify your chain/network ID if you want an explicit one (default = random)
+> Specify your chain/network ID if you want an explicit one (default = random)
-> 888
+> > 888
-INFO [11-25|22:36:10.312] Configured new genesis block
+> INFO [11-25|22:36:10.312] Configured new genesis block
+>

-What would you like to do? (default = stats)
+> What would you like to do? (default = stats)
- 1. Show network stats
+>  1. Show network stats
- 2. Manage existing genesis
+>  2. Manage existing genesis
- 3. Track new remote server
+>  3. Track new remote server
- 4. Deploy network components
+>  4. Deploy network components
 > 2

- 1. Modify existing configurations
- 2. Export genesis configurations
- 3. Remove genesis configuration
-> 2

-Which folder to save the genesis specs into? (default = current) Will create thissucks.json, thissucks-aleth.json, thissucks-harmony.json, thissucks-parity.json
 >
+>  1. Modify existing configurations
+>  2. Export genesis configurations
+>  3. Remove genesis configuration
+> > 2
+>
+> Which folder to save the genesis specs into? (default = current)
+>   Will create thissucks.json, thissucks-aleth.json, thissucks-harmony.json, thissucks-parity.json
+> >
-INFO [11-25|22:36:27.544] Saved native genesis chain spec          path=thissucks.json ERROR[11-25|22:36:27.549] Failed to create Aleth chain spec        err="unsupported consensus engine" ERROR[11-25|22:36:27.550] Failed to create Parity chain spec       err="unsupported consensus engine" INFO [11-25|22:36:27.551] Saved genesis chain spec                 client=harmony path=thissucks-harmony.json
+> INFO [11-25|22:36:27.544] Saved native genesis chain spec          path=thissucks.json
+> ERROR[11-25|22:36:27.549] Failed to create Aleth chain spec        err="unsupported consensus engine"
+> ERROR[11-25|22:36:27.550] Failed to create Parity chain spec       err="unsupported consensus engine"
+> INFO [11-25|22:36:27.551] Saved genesis chain spec                 client=harmony path=thissucks-harmony.json
+>

-What would you like to do? (default = stats)
+> What would you like to do? (default = stats)
- 1. Show network stats
+>  1. Show network stats
- 2. Manage existing genesis
+>  2. Manage existing genesis
- 3. Track new remote server
+>  3. Track new remote server
- 4. Deploy network components
+>  4. Deploy network components
-> ^C
+> > ^C cancelled out of puppeth to return to the command line in terminal
 </code>

 There are two accounts for two nodes, that are in the network with a separate datadir for each, using geth.